open-dynamic-robot-initiative/robot_interfaces/docs/timeseries.md

 In this section the logic of the _time series_ used for communication between front and back end and for synchronization between actions and observations is explained.
-For more details, please check the [paper](https://arxiv.org/abs/2008.03596) on the open-source version of the challenge robot (both have identical software).
+For more details, please see our [paper](https://arxiv.org/abs/2008.03596) on the open-source version of the TriFinger robot.

 On Time Series and Time Relation of Actions and Observations